gugarosa/learnergy/docs/index.rst

 Use Learnergy if you need a library or wish to:

-* Create your energy-based machine learning algorithm.
+* Create your energy-based machine learning algorithm;
-* Design or use pre-loaded learners.
+* Design or use pre-loaded learners;
-* Mix-and-match different strategies to solve your problem.
+* Mix-and-match different strategies to solve your problem;
 * Because it is incredible to learn things.

 Learnergy is compatible with: **Python 3.6+**.